Tabitha's Secret

 Tabitha's Secret was an American rock band formed in March 1990 in Orlando, Florida.
-It was originally composed of lead vocalist Rob Thomas, John Goff and Jay Stanley on guitar, Brian Yale on bass (Colin Chrisman was the original bass player), and Chris Smith playing drums.
+It was originally composed of lead vocalist Rob Thomas, John Leslie Goff and Jay Stanley on guitar, Brian Yale on bass (Colin Chrisman was the original bass player), and Chris Smith playing drums.
 In September 1990, Paul Doucette joined the band as a second percussionist, only to replace Chris Smith entirely a year later.
-Some of the band's most popular songs were "And Around", "Dear Joan", "Unkind", "Forever December", "Paint Me Blue", and "3 A.M."
+Some of the band's most popular songs were "And Around", "Dear Joan", "Unkind", "Forever December", "Paint Me Blue", and "3AM".
 The group is best known as a precursor to Matchbox Twenty, which was formed by Thomas, Yale, and Doucette after the breakup of Tabitha's Secret.

 History

+Before the band broke up, the individual members of Tabitha's Secret signed their first management/development contract, (individually and collectively), with Rickey Lee Reynolds, owner of 123GO!
+Entertainment.
+Tabitha's Secret?
+(1994 cassette) Management-123GO!, Rickey Lee Reynolds.

 The Split

-In 1995 the band interviewed several managers and selected Kevin O'Malley, then manager of Spider Monkey, a regional band enjoying a great deal of success at the time, to represent them.
+In 1995, the band interviewed several managers and selected Kevin O'Malley, then manager of Spider Monkey, a regional band enjoying a great deal of success at the time, to represent them.
 O'Malley immediately connected the band with a publicist, agent Chris Tanner out of Nashville and several record company reps including Kim Stephens, a promotions and A&R rep for Atlantic Records.
 Kim Stephens brought the band's demo to Jason Flom, then President of Atlantic's Lava sub-label.
 O'Malley arranged a showcase at Potbelly's in Tallahassee, FL and Flom was sold on the band's material, which included the future hit "3 A.M."
-Kevin O'Malley's brother John, Jay Stanley and John Goff financed a new recording session in Atlanta which yielded recordings of new material (the songs Tired, and Swing) as well as refreshed versions of "Forever December" and "3 A.M."
+Kevin O'Malley's brother John, Jay Stanley and John Goff financed a new recording sessions in Atlanta at Triclops Studios, which yielded recordings of new material (the songs Tired, and Swing) as well as refreshed versions of "Forever December" and "3 A.M." these recordings were to be the first 4 songs recorded for the bands first major label release and were used to get record contract offers from both Atlantic and Hollywood Records.the band had planned to use the financing from the major label to record another 6 to 8 songs for the bands debut release.

-Also that year, songwriter/producer and representative for Atlantic Records, Matt Serletic, approached the members of Tabitha's Secret concerning a long-term record deal with his production company, Melisma, which neither Jay Stanley nor John Goff were interested in, believing that it would be better to sign an album deal directly with the label and not with Serletic's company.
-However, Serletic pressed on with his desire to sign the band.
-It is commonly believed that Serletic was more interested in helping Thomas find his voice than he was in the band Tabitha's Secret.
-In spite of objections from Stanley, Rob Thomas decided to take the offer.

-Stanley and Goff's refusal to sign a long-term production contract, along with alleged pressure from the record company to drop the two guitar players, convinced Thomas to leave the band and take the deal for himself.
-Stanley continued to operate Tabitha's Secret as a business; however, Goff signed over his interest in the Tabitha's Secret business to Stanley in 1998 and started his own company, separate from Stanley.